The mass distribution of stars stripped in binaries: The effect of metallicity: Models

-\paragraph{Model output} We choose to explore the mass distribution of stripped stars with stripped star mass $> 1 M_\odot$ (corresponding to $M_{\rm 1, init} \gtrsim 3.5-4.5 M_{\odot}$, depending on metallicity).
+\paragraph{Model output} We chose to explore the mass distribution of stripped stars with stripped star mass $> 1 M_\odot$ (corresponding to $M_{\rm 1, init} \gtrsim 3.5-4.5 M_{\odot}$, depending on metallicity).
 As described above, these systems are expected to be in equilibrium.
 In addition, our binary population synthesis set-up does not correctly account for the evolution of low-mass binaries ($M_{\rm 1, init} < 2 M_\odot$) and we therefore significantly underpredict the number of low-mass subdwarfs (see however \citealt{2002MNRAS.336..449H, 2003MNRAS.341..669H}).
-To capture stochastic variations, we run the code 100 times for each metallicity\footnote{Results from the model runs will be available upon publication.}.
+To capture stochastic variations, we ran the code 100 times for each metallicity.
+We ensured that 100 runs is sufficient by running a second set of 100 runs at each metallicity, and we found that the mean number of stripped stars in each mass bin presented in Sect. \ref{subsec:mdist} is within $0.5 \sigma$ for $M_{\rm strip} > 20 M_\odot$, within $0.2 \sigma$ for $M_{\rm strip} = 7- 20 M_\odot$, and $<0.1 \sigma$ for lower masses. \footnote{Results from the model runs are available at \url{https://doi.org/10.5281/zenodo.14811517}.}.